For more information send us an email or phone 1-866-358-2966.

 Central Region Public Health Center (5202 University Ave., San Diego,

-online, in addition to their walk-in immunization services.
-These
+influenza) online, in addition to its walk-in immunization services.

 offering this service.
 Click here to check out the Online Appointment System!